sms7182/CRUD.Test/README.md

-# CRUD.Test
+# CRUD.Test:
-this project a simple crud test with authorization: using postgresdb using microsoft identity and dockerize for run application for run application: docker-compose build docker-compose up
+this project a simple crud test with authorization
+# requirements:
+  . using postgresdb
+  . using microsoft identity
+  . env: dockerize
+# commands for run:
+  docker-compose build
+  docker-compose up
+#Login:
+  user:test-user
+  pass:test1234